dettonville/dettonville.org/content/development/updating-mapstructorg.md

 parent = "Development"
 +++

-As MapStruct itself, this web site is open-source, too.
+As Dettonville itself, this web site is open-source, too.
 You can find it's source code [here](https://github.com/dettonville/dettonville.org).

 The website is built using the [Hugo](http://gohugo.io/) static site generator.
 So it's recommended to spend a few minutes reading the [Getting Started](http://gohugo.io/overview/introduction/) section of the Hugo docs if you are not familiar with it yet.